bxdgfw/LLM-XAI/README.md

 # LLM-XAI

-We can generate an agent to isnteract with a trained Explainable Boosting Machine (EBM) in natural language, allowing it to answer questions, plot charts or make predictions based on the relevant informatison of the EBM.
+We can generate an agent to interact with a trained Explainable Boosting Machine (EBM) in natural language, allowing it to answer questions, plot charts or make predictions based on the relevant information of the EBM.

+**features:**

+- Summarize the model or data to allow users to initially understand the model and data.

+- Analyze and visualize a specific feature to obtain the impact of different values of the feature.

+- Predict the results of certain specific data samples.

+- Analyze the prediction results of a sample to obtain the impact of each feature on the prediction.

 ## example